 At TFP, we know that the desire to have children remains unfulfilled among many lesbian couples and singles.
-We are very happy to advise and treat all women at our centres, as permitted by law.
+Our LGBT friendly experts are very happy to advise and treat all women at our centres, as permitted by law.
 We have specialized in fertility treatments for lesbian couples and singles at TFP Stork Fertility in Denmark since the facility was founded, so we can draw on years of experience.

 An initial examination and advice session is offered at every TFP fertility centre in Germany.
 In Berlin, we also offer you fertility treatment based on this first appointment.
 We treat lesbian couples and singles in Denmark and the Netherlands too.
 Our fertility centres in Austria are also delighted to accompany and actively support lesbian couples along the way to experiencing the joy that a baby brings.
 However, the legal situation in Austria does not allow us to offer singles fertility treatment in the country.

 The legal framework governing sperm donation is country-specific (link here, if appropriate, to the ESHRE’s overview of legal frameworks in the EU).
 On 1 July 2018, major legal reform is due to take effect in Germany.
 This will mean that all data concerning sperm donors and treatment involving donors’ sperm will be entered into a centralized register and must be preserved for 110 years.